Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 Yeah, I think that's true.

-James says, and to be fair, it's a really, really challenging problem to address, since miners can accept transactions submitted directly to them.
+James says, and to be fair, it's a really, really challenging problem to address since miners can accept transactions submitted directly to them.

 And how would a miner know that the transaction contained these data hacks?

-Fake addresses look real technically.
+Fake addresses look real.

-The witness data hack is also not readily distinguishable either.
+Technically, the witness data hack is also not readily distinguishable either.

 Yes, but they would look at the size of the transaction.

-And if it was a miner and it would say, okay, the size of this transaction is, you know, five megs or whatever it is, as opposed to 83 bytes, they would know that it would be part of the new sort of blob stuff, and they might really um.
+And if it was a miner and it were to say, okay, the size of this transaction is five megs or whatever it is, as opposed to 83 bytes, they would know that it would be part of the new sort of blob stuff and they might really, I mean, they'd have to be processed at some point, I suppose.

 You can't just not have a transaction processed, but maybe it's so slow and so expensive that only it'll only be used for legal documents.